By USA specialist Emma

 Many of Yellowstone's geothermal attractions are found on the southern loop and it's worth spending a day here to explore.
-Visit Old Faithful geyser with its regular eruptions, and Grand Prismatic Spring — a brightly coloured hot spring with a deep blue centre ringed by turquoise and green with an outer edge that changes from yellow to orange.
+Visit Old Faithful geyser with its regular eruptions, and Grand Prismatic Spring — a brightly colored hot spring with a deep blue center ringed by turquoise and green with an outer edge that changes from yellow to orange.

-The sulphurous smelling bubbling Mud Volcano, peaceful Yellowstone Lake, the roaring Yellowstone Falls and Fishing Bridge (which you can't actually fish from anymore) are just some of the other sites of interest.
+The sulfurous smelling bubbling Mud Volcano, peaceful Yellowstone Lake, the roaring Yellowstone Falls and Fishing Bridge (which you can't actually fish from anymore) are just some of the other sites of interest.

 I recommend spending the evening in one of the Explorer Cabins situated in West Yellowstone before embarking on a drive along the northern route of the park.
 While there is little to see here, the cabins are newly built and serve as a good base from which to access both loops of the park.

 Driving the northern loop of Yellowstone National Park

 The northern loop of Yellowstone National Park is home to a plethora of wildlife.
 Wolves were reintroduced here in the 1990s and are now thriving.
 Their presence has changed the landscape of the northern part of the park as they're a predator to the numerous elk that roam here.
 This has had a knock-on effect on the rest of the landscape, which has been able to recover from excessive grazing.